PCAone Tutorial (v0.7.0)

 This depends on your datasets, particularlly the relationship between number of samples (N) and the number of variants / features (M) and the top PCs (k).
 Here is an overview and the recommendation.

-Method Accuracy Scenario
+Method Scenario Accuracy Speed

-IRAM (-d 0) Very high N < 1000
+IRAM (-d 0) speed insensitive Very high denpends on N and # iterations

-RSVD (-d 1) High accuracy insensitive
+sSVD (-d 1) accuracy insensitive High depends on # iterations

 Input formats

 PCAone is designed to be extensible to accept many different formats.
 Currently, PCAone can work with SNP major genetic formats to study population structure. such as PLINK, BGEN and Beagle.
 Also, PCAone supports a comma delimited CSV format compressed by zstd, which is useful for other datasets requiring specific normalization such as single cell RNAs data.
+Since v0.7.0, PCAone also supports PLINK2 PGEN input via --pgen.
+If dosages are stored in the .pgen file, PCAone uses them by default; add --hardcall to force hard-call genotypes instead.
+The current BGEN support is limited, so for large production workflows we recommend converting BGEN to PGEN when possible.

-Output formats
+Output files

 Eigen vectors